build-week-apis/ill-serve-soup/README.md

 This route is restricted - a authorization header with the token its required

-If Successful, response should be 200 (OK).
-If unsuccessful, response should be 500. should get a response of:
+If Successful, response should be 200 (OK), should get a response of:

 ```
 {